 Starting with the literary example of Thomas Mann's Death in Venice, the course covers the evolution of psychoanalytic theory regarding the concepts of "narcissism" and "the self".
 The course will study Freud's "On Narcissism" followed by structural and ego psychological concepts of narcissism up to more recent analytic contributions in the field of self psychology.
 The course will thus include readings from Edith Jacobson's Self in the Object World, with its developmental point of view, works of Annie Reich, Ferenczi, Balint, Winnicott, and Self Psychology, especially the work of Kohut.
 Additionally the course will examine Kernberg's perspective on narcissism from object relations theory, and various other analytical theoretical perspectives including Cooper's work on the Masochistic-Narcissistic personality, and readings on the problem of shame.
 The course will cover both theoretical and clinical concepts with case examples and discussion of technical approaches to the treatment of narcissistic phenomena.
 Third and Fourth Year students combined.
-Wednesdays, 8:35 - 10:00 P.M.; 15 sessions; November 8, 2023 - March 13, 2024 303.
-CONTINUOUS CASE SEMINAR II Sally Clement, Ph.D., LCSW Alexander Kalogerakis, M.D.
+This course will not be given in 2024 - 2025.
+303. CONTINUOUS CASE SEMINAR II Alexander Kalogerakis, M.D.
+David Pollens, Ph.D.
 In this continuous case conference, a child case presentation will alternate with an adult case presentation.
 Discussion of the analytic material of the cases will emphasize clinical theory and technique.
 Comparisons emphasizing the similarities and differences between adult and child analysis will be made.
 Third and Fourth Year students combined.
 This course alternates with 405 Continuous Case Seminar III.
-304. INTRODUCTION TO MELANIE KLEIN AND THE CONTEMPORARY KLEINIANS Lynne Zeavin, Psy.D.
-Nicole Regent, M.D.
+Mondays, 7:00 - 8:25 P.M.; 20 sessions; September 9, 2024 - February 24, 2025 304.
+COUNTERTRANSFERENCE Jessica Wolman, Ph.D.
+Anna Balas, M.D.
 This course aims to introduce the candidates to the work of Melanie Klein.
 Reading both her own writing and secondary sources, the class will trace the development of her ideas, her roots in, and departure from, Freud, and how her work with children and thinking about infantile mental processes led her to develop novel theories about child development, the role of the object in the psychic world, and the archaic underpinnintgs of adult mental functioning.
 The object relational model constructed by her has been elaborated and expanded by the work of contemporary Kleinians, and issues such as projective identification and the use of countertransference will be discussed.
 The historical context in which Klein developed her ideas and her links to, and departures from, the Freudian model of her time will be kept in mind, as well as a consideration of both areas of controversy or criticism, as well as an understanding of her legacy in contemporary psychoanalytic thinking.
-Mondays, 8:35 - 10:00 P.M.; 13 sessions; November 20, 2023 - March 11, 2024 305.
-PSYCHOANALYTIC TECHNIQUE IV: PROBLEMS IN LATER PHASES Antonio U. Beltramini, M.D.
+Wednesdays, 8:40 - 10:00 P.M.; 8 sessions; December 18, 2024 - February 26, 2025 305.
+PSYCHOANALYTIC TECHNIQUE IV: PROBLEMS IN LATER PHASES Antonio U. Beltramini, M.D. o U. Beltramını, M.D.
 Michele Press, M.D.
 This course continues the chronological progression of the Technique Track by focusing on problems of the later phases of analysis.
 Topics will include: The Very Long Analysis; Chronic and Severe Depressions; Severe Character Pathologies; The Stalemated or Interminable Analysis.
 A special section on the impact of Ego Psychology on technique will trace the history of defense analysis from pressure to compromise formation and will study the contributions of Kris and Fenichel.
 Clinical case material will be provided by the instructor and the students.
 Third and Fourth Year students combined.

-306. BORDERLINE STATES

-Jonathan Koblenzer, M.D.
+Wednesdays, 8:40 - 10:00 P.M.; 12 sessions; September 11 - December 11, 2024 306.
+BORDERLINE STATES Jonathan Koblenzer, M.D.